 It could look something like this: I feel neglected.
 Great!
 You now have some information about your emotions that will help you decide your next step to solve that feeling.

 Maybe you feel neglected in your marriage.
 Maybe you feel like you are neglecting your own moments of joy or happiness.
 But most importantly, you respected yourself enough to slow down and let your soul speak.
 Excellent work!

-Consider when you use auto pilot to manage your anxiety: For example, you have a sense of dread around hosting an upcoming family event.
+Consider when you use the autopilot to manage your anxiety: For example, you have a sense of dread around hosting an upcoming family event.
 Maybe your adult kids show up with bad behavior and shocking rudeness.

 Don’t Be A Robot By Using Auto Pilot

-The day of the event, you are like a robot in the kitchen, cooking, serving, and cleaning up afterwards.
-Your choice to be on auto pilot helps you to avoid confronting your negative emotions around the uncomfortable behavior.
+On the day of the event, you are like a robot in the kitchen, cooking, serving, and cleaning up afterward.
+Your choice to be on autopilot helps you avoid confronting your negative emotions around the uncomfortable behavior.

 The Three Words That Stop Auto Pilot